 $24.95AUD plus P&H

-a Cast bronze medallion based on one of Alexanders coins with the head of Alexander.
+a Casting of a bronze medallion based on one of Alexanders coins with the head of Alexander.

 $24.95AUD plus P&H Quote ALEXMED1

 A reproduction of a linear A tablet from the Palace of Knossos found by Sir Arthur Evans.

 Linear A was used by the Minoans as a pictographic text and as yet is undeciphered as opposed to linear B.

 Linear A Tablet from Crete

 A tablet from Hagia Triada with text in Linear A.